marwahaha/ALL_B-genomic-analysis_test/Report.md

 All variants were annotated against the Ensembldatabase.
 # Structural aberation
 Structural aberation is the alteration of the structure of the chromosome(sequence of genes or kind of genes in chromosome or no. of genes)
-MetaSV is a tool that use different SV caller to obtain more accurate results Genomic region chr9:1-138,394,717 chr22:1-50,818,468
+FusorSV,  is a tool that use different SV caller to obtain more accurate results[2] Genomic region chr9:1-138,394,717 chr22:1-50,818,468